 How to configure passwordless login in Windows

-If you're using Windows you'll need to download a 3rd party program named PuTTY to emulate a shell environment.
-View the following articles for details:
+If you're using Windows, you'll need to download a third-party program named PuTTY to emulate a shell environment.
+View the following articles for further details:

 - Enabling Shell access